attabooi/til/python/ssr-with-jinja2.md

 <br>

 This work is about building a profile pages on web based on local files.
-So it is not a fine one.

 However, I think the logic I used from this work is worth writing down on TIL for beginners like me.